Successful Ageing with Dr.G

 In this powerful and practical guide, newly minted octogenarian Dr Gary Shiels – urban planner, healthy ageing researcher and lifelong advocate for active living – unpacks what it really takes to age successfully.
 Drawing on first-hand interviews with healthy Australian Elders and inspired by the world’s longest-lived people, he challenges the myths that keep older Australians sedentary, over-medicated and resigned to decline.

-Instead, he offers a new approach to ageing: where a positive attitude, exercise nutrition and staying connected are the critical parts of ageing successfully.
-He shows how to select a successful ageing curve so you can lower your biological age, even as you grow older.
+Instead, he offers a new approach to ageing: where a positive attitude, exercise, nutrition and staying connected are the critical parts of ageing successfully.
+He shows you how to select a successful ageing curve so you can lower your biological age, even as you grow older.
 A captivating, down-to-earth read that blends up-to-date research with real stories about remarkable people.

 Purchase your copy today!